opsmop/opsmop/docs/source/facts.rst

 FileTest facts let you ask questions about files and directories.

-Most of these are functions that take one or more path names and return booleans.
+These are functions that take one or more path names and return booleans, strings, or integers.
-If that isn't the case, it is noted in the description.

 .. list-table::
    :header-rows: 1